sunnykush07/CODSOFT/README.md

 # CODSOFT
-This contains TASKS of internship offered by
-CodSoft during 25th May to 25th June 2024.
+This contains Projects of internship offered by CodSoft during 25th May to 25th June 2024.